A penetration test exposes exploitable vulnerabilities and mitigates the risk of individuals or groups gaining unauthorised access to systems.

 Physical Penetration Testing simulates a situation to breach the physical security defences within an organisation and is often utilised within a wider social engineering exercise.
 Examples can involve pen testers tailgating employees to gain physical access to a building.

-A physical penetration test can also include activities such as shoulder surfing to see what confidential or sensitive information can be retrieved and social engineering to gain access to secure or restricted areas.
+A physical penetration test can include activities like shoulder surfing to see what confidential or sensitive information can be retrieved and social engineering to gain access to secure or restricted areas.

 Wireless Pen Testing